bartificer/programming-by-stealth/docs/pbs31.md

 ### The `checked` Property

 Both checkboxes and radio buttons default to not being checked.
-You can have individual checkboxes or radio buttons default to being checked using the `checked` attribute, and giving it the value `checked`.
+You can have individual checkboxes or radio buttons default to being checked using the `checked` attribute and giving it the value `checked`.

 For example, the following checkbox would be checked by default: